mbuczko/revolt/README.md

                                    co.paralleluniverse/capsule-maven {:mvn/version "1.0.3"}}}}}
 ```

 Note the `:extra-paths` and `:main-opts`.
-First one declares additional paths - a _target_ directory in this case where certain tasks (eg. sass, cljs, aot) will generate their artifacts (CSSes, javascripts, compiled classes...).
-This location may be changed with extra parameter "-t" in `:main-opts`.
+First one declares additional class path - a _target/assets_ directory where certain tasks (eg. sass, cljs, aot) generate their assets like CSSes or compiled clojurescripts.
+This is required to keep things auto-reloadable - application needs to be aware of resources being regenerated.

-`:main-opts` on the other hand are the parameters that `clj` will use to bootstrap revolt: `-m revolt.bootstrap` instructs `clj` to use `revolt.bootstrap` namespace as a main class and pass rest of parameters over there. `-c revolt.edn` points at the revolt configuration file (can be omitted if it's named `revolt.edn`) and `-a nrepl,rebel` lets revolt to activate `revolt.plugin/nrepl` and `revolt.plugin/rebel` plugins (`revolt.plugin/` namespace may be omitted in case of built-in plugins).
+`:main-opts` on the other hand are the parameters that `clj` will use to bootstrap revolt: `-m revolt.bootstrap` instructs `clj` to use `revolt.bootstrap` namespace as a main class and pass rest of parameters over there.

-Now, the final touch.
-To launch a REPLs with rebel readline, nrepl and all the stuff necessary for clojurescripting and packaging:
+Here is the list of accepted parameters:

+    -c, --config     : location of configuration resource.
+Defaults to "revolt.edn".
+    -d, --target-dir : location of target directory (relative to project location).
+This is where all re/generated assets are being stored.
+Defaults to "target".
+    -p, --plugins    : comma separated list of plugins to activate.
+Each plugin (a stringified keyword) may be specified with optional parameters:

+                         clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -p revolt.task/nrepl,revolt.task/rebel:init-ns=revolt.task

+    -t, --tasks      : comma separated list of tasks to run.
+Simmilar to --plugins, each task (a stringified keyword) may be specified with optional parameters:

+                         clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -t revolt.plugin/clean,revolt.plugin/info:env=test:version=1.1.2

+To make things even easier to type, namespace part of keyword may be omitted when a built-in task or plugin is being used.
+So, it's perfectly legal to call something like this:

-    clj -A:dev:dev/nrepl:dev/cljs:dev/pack
+                         clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -t clean,info:env=test:version=1.1.2

 ## Development and more tech details